Clinical neuropsychology: Canada

 To become a clinical neuropsychologist in Canada requires the completion of a 4-year honours degree in psychology and a 4-year doctoral degree in clinical neuropsychology.
 Often a 2-year master's degree is required before commencing the doctoral degree.
 The doctoral degree involves coursework and practical experience (practicum and internship).
 Practicum is between 600 and 1,000 hours of practical application of skills acquired in the program.
 At least 300 hours must be supervised, face-to-face client contact.
 The practicum is intended to prepare students for the internship/residency.
 Internships/residencies are a year long experience in which the student functions as a neuropsychologist, under supervision.
 Currently, there are 3 CPA-accredited Clinical Neuropsychology internships/residencies in Canada, although other unaccredited ones exist.
 Prior to commencing the internship students must have completed all doctoral coursework, received approval for their thesis proposal (if not completed the thesis) and the 600 hours of practicum.

 United Kingdom

-To become a clinical neuropsychologist in the UK, requires prior qualification as a clinical or educational psychologist as recognised by the Health Professions Council, followed by further postgraduate study in clinical neuropsychology.
+To become a clinical neuropsychologist in the UK, a prior qualification as a clinical or educational psychologist as recognised by the Health Professions Council, followed by further postgraduate study in clinical neuropsychology is required.
 In its entirety, education to become a clinical neuropsychologist in the UK consists of the completion of a 3-year British Psychological Society accredited undergraduate degree in psychology, 3-year Doctorate in clinical (usually D.Clin.Psy.) or educational psychology (D.Ed.Psy.), followed by a 1-year Masters (MSc) or 9-month Postgraduate Diploma (PgDip) in Clinical Neuropsychology.

 The British Psychological Division of Counselling Psychology are also currently offering training to its members in order to ensure that they can apply to be registered Neuropsychologists also.